grimpunch/SimpleShmup/README.md

  - Design more bullet types and create pools for them.
  - Specify Level walkthroughs and finalise design to lock in spec.
  - Complete Level  1 for alpha version milestone

+### Copyright
+All code where not-specified ownership to others is my own and all rights are reserved.